-- 1. In the function generator menu tap on - Adjust the four parameters as required for the simulation. - 3.
-Do not forget to adjust the global limits for voltage and power in the next screen which you can access and then with touch area \square .
-The voltage (U) setting should be at least as high as U{∞} , or higher.
+2. Adjust the four parameters as required for the simulation.

+3. Do not forget to adjust the global limits for voltage and power in the next screen which you can access with touch area.
+The voltage (U) setting should be at least as high as U{oc}, or higher.